yandex-cloud/terraform-provider-yandex/website/docs/r/kms_symmetric_key.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the key.

 * `default_algorithm` - (Optional) Encryption algorithm to be used with a new key version, generated with the next rotation.
-The default is 'AES_128'.
+The default value is `AES_128`.

 * `rotation_period` - (Optional) Interval between automatic rotations.
 To disable automatic rotation, omit this parameter.